Broky

-Helvijs Saukants (born February 14, 2001), better known as broky, is a Latvian professional Counter-Strike 2 player for FaZe Clan as the AWPer and a former Counter-Strike: Global Offensive player.
+Helvijs Saukants (born February 14, 2001), better known as broky, is a Latvian former professional Counter-Strike 2 player for FaZe Clan as the AWPer and a former Counter-Strike: Global Offensive player.

 He is the first and only Counter-Strike player from Latvia to have won a major – the largest and most notable tournament in the game.

-Helvijs is also the first esports player to be nominated as Latvia's Sportsman of the Year in the Technical Sports category.
+Saukants is also the first esports player to be nominated as Latvia's Sportsman of the Year in the Technical Sports category.

 Career

 Saukants started his professional career in January 2019 with team Epsilon Esports.
 In September 2019 he moved to the Faze Clan team.
 With his new team he achieved a win at the BLAST Pro Series: Copenhagen 2019 in 2019, a 3rd–4th place.
 Place at the Intel Extreme Masters XIV – Beijing and fourth place at the BLAST Pro Series: Global Final 2019.

 In 2022, he won the IEM Katowice 2022 with a 3–0 win against G2 Esports and then the ESL Pro League Season 15.
 For his achievements, he was recognized by HLTV as the best player in a tournament for the first time at IEM Katowice.
 He then won his first major tournament with the PGL Major Antwerp 2022 after a 2–0 win against Natus Vincere.
 The same year he also won the IEM Cologne 2022 with a 3–2 win against Natus Vincere.
 He also reached the finals of the Roobet Cup and the Blast Premier: Fall Finals 2022.
 For his individual achievements, he received another MVP award in the Blast Premier: Fall Finals 2022.
 He was also voted 6th in the list of best players.